e3da/PowerSynth2-pkg/README.md

 A bundled PowerSynth2-CLI-Test2D5 shortcut automatically runs the Sample_Designs/2D_Case_5 for testing purposes.
 To change it to run a different macro script, you can change the shortcut property.

 For Linux:
-Unpack the tarball, and then set the path to include the bin folder.
+Unpack the provided tarball, and then set the path to include the bin folder.
 The main command is PowerSynth2.

 For first time runing, or if the installed matlab version is different, you need to use (the bundled) pip to install Matlab engine: pip install install matlabengine -t $PowerSynthRoot/lib/python3.10/site-packages/